parth428/flappy-bird-neuroevolution/README.md

-# Flappy Bird AI with NEAT NeuroEvolution
+# Python Project: Flappy Bird with NEAT AI

-This project implements an AI to play the popular game **Flappy Bird** using the **NEAT (NeuroEvolution of Augmenting Topologies)** algorithm.
-The AI evolves over generations to optimize the bird's performance, aiming to achieve the highest fitness by navigating through pipes without collisions.
+This project is an implementation of the Flappy Bird game, enhanced with NEAT (NeuroEvolution of Augmenting Topologies) AI to create an intelligent agent that learns to play the game autonomously.

 ## Table of Contents
 - [Introduction](#introduction)